How It Works

 Often unseen Impact of local Artists, Environmentalists, and Volunteers

-Strategies for sparking first conversations with children about how the subjects of the films enrich the quality of their neighborhood.
+Strategies for sparking first conversations with children about how the films' subjects enrich the quality of their neighborhood.

 Audience Q&A with the subjects of the films